moranmoa/TGC-bot/README.md

 ###

-`deploy-commands.js - fetches all JavaScript files under /commands/utility and published them.`
+`deploy-commands.js - fetches all JavaScript files under /commands/utility and published them. (node .\src\tools\deploy-commands.js)`

 `delete-commands.js - deletes a specific command from the bot!
 (You should also remove the file and the remove the '/' command from the Apps Integration bot Management Panel)`.